DavidM-Fox/avapi/README.md

 # Avapi
-Avapi is a C++ library working with the [Alpha Vantage API](https://www.alphavantage.co/) for fetching historical stock data.
-This library is currently in a limited state and only implements 5 of the API functions.
-More can easily be added at any time.
+Avapi is a C++ library utilizing the [Alpha Vantage API](https://www.alphavantage.co/) for fetching historical stock data.
+This library currently implements a limited set of the API functions.

 # Prerequisites